Installing Octez#

 Docker compose files#

 Another way to run those Docker images is with docker-compose.
-A working example of a simple Docker compose file is available at scripts/docker/bake.yml.
-The compose file is able to launch services for an Octez node, a DAL node, a baker, and an accuser.
+A predefined Docker compose file is available at scripts/docker/bake.yml.
+It aims at helping you launch a testnet baker quickly, providing services for an Octez node, a DAL node, a baker, and an accuser.
+You may copy the compose file in the directory where you want to run the baker:

 Note